danielschnetler/Typescript/README.md

 # ReactTypescript
-Run the project with npm start and in a second terminal tsc -w
+Run the project with npm start and in a second terminal tsc -w to compile live changes